Door & door frame installation

-To visitors, including potential buyers, the colour of your front door is a strong factor in creating that all-important first impression; the trend towards vivid colours may come and go, but dark brown is always a safe bet.
+To visitors, including potential buyers, the colour and design of your front door are strong factors in creating that all-important first impression.
+The trend towards vivid colours may come and go, but dark brown is always a safe bet.

 Quality door furniture is also important, provided it’s in keeping with your property.
 Victorian-style letterboxes and door-knockers, for instance, will look ridiculous unless your home is Victorian.

-We’ll leave the last word on door furniture to UK property developer and TV presenter Sarah Beeny.
-“Spend a little extra to get really good things…cheap generally looks cheap,” she said in an interview with The Telegraph newspaper in 2009.
+“Spend a little extra to get really good things… cheap generally looks cheap,” said Sarah Beeny, UK property developer and TV presenter, in an interview with The Telegraph newspaper in 2009.

 Wish to speak with a friendly, experienced renovator about your needs?

 Common types of doors we can provide, categorised by style